-The Circleville Massacre was the last of six brutal massacres that occurred between the years of 1849 and 1866.
+The Circleville Massacre was the last of six brutal massacres in the Black Hawk War that occurred between the years of 1849 and 1866.
 The Following account of the Circleville Massacre comes from Phillip B Gottfredson's several years of research gathered from several historical accounts and from personal interviews of several living descendents of David Munson (Paiute) who survived the massacre, and personal interviews with residents of Circleville, Utah.

 By 1866 Mormon and Indian confrontations were raging in all directions, it was ordered by church officials to have the Paiutes disarmed.
 Black Hawk and his band had killed many during the year before while defending their rights to their land.
 A determined camp of Paiutes remained in Circle Valley (Box Creek - now Circleville) and were trying to be friendly and get along with the whites.
 However, the whites felt that they were in danger every moment, as reports of Natives in other places were so aggressive saints felt that real trouble could break out at anytime.

 On April 21, 1866, an express from Fort Sanford reached Circleville, Utah telling of a Paiute that pretended to be friendly had shot and killed a white man who belonged to the militia stationed at the nearby fort.
 The people of Circleville were told to protect themselves against the Indians who were camped in their valley.
 Though residents in Circleville had no cause for concern with their neighbors whom they had befriended, upon receipt of this information the people of Circleville called a town meeting, and after much discussion as to what they should do, it was decided that they should arrest all the Paiutes that were camped nearby, and bring them to Circleville for confinement.